Trees of Fulham Cemetery

 These layers show the main paved and unpaved paths in the cemetery.

-Fulham cemetery has the remnants of several avenues of flowering trees that were probably planted in the mid-20th century.
+Fulham cemetery has the remnants of several avenues of flowering trees that were planted in the 1950s.
 This includes white and pink Japanese cherries, medlars, crabapples, and plum trees.
 Most of these avenues have lost some or all their trees in the past 20 years.

 Champion trees